 Founded in 1935, LSU Press quickly established itself as one of the nation’s outstanding scholarly presses and continues to garner national and international accolades, including four Pulitzer Prizes.
-For 75 years, LSU Press has published significant works of scholarship and preserved Louisiana's history and culture.
+For over 80 years, LSU Press has published significant works of scholarship and preserved Louisiana's history and culture.
 Over half of the books we have published remain in print around the world.
 LSU Press is a nonprofit book publisher dedicated to the publication of scholarly, general interest, and regional books.
 An integral part of LSU, the Press shares the university’s goal of the dissemination of knowledge and culture.
-LSU Press is one of the oldest and largest university presses in the South and among the outstanding publishers of scholarly books in the country.
+LSU Press is one of the oldest presses in the South and among the outstanding publishers of scholarly books in the country.
 It holds membership in the Association of American University Presses, the largest organization of scholarly publishers in the world.

 338 Johnston Hall

 Please click here for directions to our offices.